Policy Brief

 - Engaging with a wide range of organisations and individuals to share evidence and analysis.

 The Council will also consider and advise on Carbon Sequestration initiatives that would be applicable to Jersey.
 The first four-yearly report from the Climate Council will be presented to the States Assembly by the end of Q1 2026.
-The Council will comprise up to five members.
-It is envisaged that a maximum of six days work will be required of members in order to produce the first report.
+The Council, chaired by Philip New, was appointed and began work in October 2025.
+This press release gives details.

 Sustainable transport policy